By Rich Jolly

 Suarez certainly hasn’t been helped by the apologists who blame anyone else for his every misdemeanour.
 Excuses have been made for his misconduct.
 They cannot be anymore, even by those whose love of his talent and desire for his prolific goalscoring to continue have caused them to mislay their moral compass.

 If Fifa are to have any credibility, they have to issue a severe suspension.
-It could carry on far into the next year of international football.
+It could carry on far into next year of international football.
 It might even entail a ban from all football, impacting upon his club career.
 His latest misdemeanour did not occur in Liverpool’s colours, but they have indulged him too often.
-So, judging from head coach Oscar Tabarez’s post-match comments, have Uruguay,
+So, judging from manager Oscar Tabarez’s post-match comments, have Uruguay,

 Suarez's actions are made all the worse as, on each occasion, there is scant evidence of any provocation and because his cannibalistic response cannot be compared to a head-butt, a punch or a reckless tackle.
 It is far worse.